Vernon County reports no positive COVID-19 results as of Monday

 The Vernon County Department of Public Health and Emergency Management will be issuing an update each day at about 4 p.m. as to the numbers of the COVID-19 pandemic in Vernon County.

-As of March 23 at 3 p.m. there have been 67 total tests, with 51 negative results, and zero positive results.
+As of March 30 at 3 p.m. there have been 120 total tests, with 115 negative results, five pending results and zero positive results.

-Today at 1:30 p.m., Gov. Evers stated that he would be signing a Safer at Home order.
-This would limit non-essential businesses.
-He stated that he would be signing this order tomorrow.
-Full details on this order will be updated when it is signed, including what businesses are considered essential and non-essential.

 Continue to refer to the county website at www.vernoncounty.org, the Centers for Disease Control, and the Wisconsin Department of Health Services web pages for additional information.